-The system controller is an IBM-compatible PC which is used to control the gravimeter (initiate drops) as well as collect data (distance and time) for computing the gravity value.
+The system controller is an IBM-compatible notebook PC with docking station which is used to control the gravimeter (initiate drops) as well as collect data (distance and time) for computing the gravity value.
 It is also used to collect environmental and rotation monitor data if the FG5 is equipped with these systems.